mlunetta/fslogix-profile-and-redirected-folders-consolidation/README.md

 - Integrity hash verification (pre/post) for critical folders
 - Optional folder inclusion/exclusion list override
 - CSV import of users
+- Support for SAS tokens (avoid using account keys)
+- Option to use Azure AD Kerberos for Azure Files instead of key (no `net use` with key)

 ---
 ## 🤝 Contributing